-What types of order for protections are there?
+What types of orders for protections are there?
 How long do they last?

 An order for protection is a civil court order intended to provide protection from domestic/family violence, harassment, stalking, or a sex offense.
 There are two types of orders:

-Please refer to the Indiana Courts website to download the necessary forms and get more information about orders for protection.
-You may also find the court forms you need on our Indiana Download Court Forms page.
+You can find the court forms you need to file for an order on our Indiana Download Court Forms page.

 1 IC § 34-26-5-9(a), (b)

 3 IC § 34-26-5-10(a)

 4 IC § 34-26-5-9(f), (g)